RAWebb/GettingCleaningDataCourseProject/README.md

 Files in repository:
 ========================
 *	README.md  -  This document.
 Contains:
   1.)
-Explains files present in this repo.
+Explaination of files present in this repo.

   2.)
 Summary outline of the overall data processing procedure as executed by run_analysis.R.
 A more detailed discussion is in codebook.md